RhettRautsaw/PreMiEr_PacBio_tutorial/README.md

 **Rhett Rautsaw** \
 PacBio, Senior Scientist, Field Applications Bioinformatic Support (FABS)

-# ⚠️ **NOTE** ⚠️
-👷 This page is still under contruction.
-Please check back for updates. 🛠️

 # Summary
-This page is designed to guide PreMiEr researchers on how to setup, use, and understand PacBio's various WDL workflows (aka pipelines).
-Specifically, this page hosts several tutorials for running PacBio WDL workflows on [NCShare](https://userguide.ncshare.org/guides/accountreg/).
+This page is designed to guide PreMiEr researchers on how to setup, use, and understand PacBio's various workflows (aka pipelines).
+Specifically, this page hosts several tutorials for running PacBio workflows on [NCShare](https://userguide.ncshare.org/guides/accountreg/).

 If you do not have command line experience or want a more push-button solutions, we recommend checking out PacBio's compatible analysis partners at [BugSeq](https://bugseq.com/pacbio), [DNAstack](https://omics.ai/workflows/pacbio/), [DNAnexus](https://www.pacb.com/wp-content/uploads/PacBio-DNAnexus.pdf), and/or [FormBio](https://www.pacb.com/wp-content/uploads/FORM-Bio-flyer.pdf).